basshelal/Waqti-Backend/app/src/main/resources/docs/base/task/Properties.md

 * **Duration:** The estimated amount of time that this Task will take, this is defined in any Time Measurement Unit, this can also be referred to as minimum duration.
 If duration is a Constraint then the Task cannot be killed in the midst of the duration, only after it has ended.
 If duration is a Property then it has no rules on killing the Task.

+* **Optional:** Shows whether the Task is optional or not.
+An optional Task is one that is to be done or pursued if there is free time, thus an optional Task has less priority than a non-optional Task (mandatory Task) even if the Task has the lowest priority, this makes optional Tasks the lowest priority of all Tasks.
+If optional is a Constraint then the Task cannot be failable at all, however if optional is not a Constraint then the Task remains the same and optional acts like the lowest priority.

 * **Checklist:** A list of checkable items that this Task may have.
 This is useful if the Task can be broken down into smaller chunks which can be represented as list items in a checklist.
 Items in a checklist can be checked or deleted.